kickassCoderz/kickass-toolkit/apps/kickass-toolkit/docs/data-service/crud-operations.md

 ```

 Same as for `useCreateOne` hook the cache is also managed automatically so after `onUpdate` function above resolves these things will happen:
-- all cache for `useGetList` calls that was valid for `images` resources is cleared - this is to make sure that when that data is needed again the DataService goes to API for the fresh data eg. list should now show updated image
+- all cache for `useGetList` calls that was valid for `images` resources is invalidated - this is to make sure that when that data is needed again the DataService goes to API for the fresh data eg. list should now show updated image
 - cache for `useGetOne` hook is automatically prefilled with result of `updateOne` - there will be no additional API call as the result is cached automatically
-- all cache for `useGetMany` calls that was valid for `images` resources is cleared - this is to make sure that when that data is needed again the DataService goes to API for the fresh data (you can read more in our [Fetching multiple resources](/docs/data-service/fetching-multiple-resources) guide)
+- all cache for `useGetMany` calls that was valid for `images` resources is invalidated - this is to make sure that when that data is needed again the DataService goes to API for the fresh data (you can read more in our [Fetching multiple resources](/docs/data-service/fetching-multiple-resources) guide)

 ## Deleting record